Nikolai Mickevicius, PhD

-Dr. Pippa Cosper completed her Bentson Translational Research Fellowship in 2021 and now is an instructor in the Department of Human Oncology at the University of Wisconsin–Madison.
+Dr. Pippa Cosper completed her Bentson Translational Research Fellowship in 2021 and now is an Assistant Professor in the Department of Human Oncology at the University of Wisconsin–Madison.

 As a Bentson Translational Research Fellow, Dr. Cosper studied how chromosomal instability affects a cancer cell’s response to radiation treatment in order to determine which patients may be resistant to treatment and to define the mechanisms underlying this treatment resistance with the hope of developing novel therapeutic interventions to improve patient outcomes.
 Her work as a fellow focused primarily on head and neck cancer.
 She stratified analyses for HPV status to evaluate what impact this tumor-causing virus may have on chromosomal instability.

 American Society of Clinical Oncology (ASCO) Young Investigator Award

 Radiological Society of North America (RSNA) Research Fellow Grant

 Scholar-in-Training Travel Award at the RADRES Annual Meeting

 National Institutes of Health (NIH) K08 Career Development Award

 Dr. Ravi Patel completed his Bentson Translational Research Fellowship in 2020 and now is an assistant professor at the University of Pittsburgh, where he runs his own lab.